Urukat/AE-Flow/blogpost.md

 By extending the evaluation process through the utilization of multiple metrics and adopting a semi-supervised technique with the assistance of abnormal data, we aimed to ensure a thorough and robust evaluation of the AE-FLOW model.
 These advancements contribute to a more comprehensive understanding of the model's effectiveness and efficiency in detecting anomalies within medical images.

 Our proposed method combines the benefits of normalizing flow models with semi-supervised learning to improve anomaly detection performance on unlabeled data.
 Specifically, we consider to use Flow Gaussian Mixture Model (FlowGMM) introduced in the paper [Semi-Supervised Learning with Normalizing Flows](http://proceedings.mlr.press/v119/izmailov20a/izmailov20a.pdf) as the generative model component of AE-FLOW.

+In FlowGMM, the density in the latent space is modeled as a Gaussian mixture, with each mixture component corresponding to a class represented in the labeled data.
+This allows for sharing structure over labeled and unlabeled data, which can improve predictions on unseen data.
+The resulting FlowGMM provides an exact joint likelihood over both labeled and unlabeled data for end-to-end training.

+FlowGMM has several advantages over other semi-supervised learning approaches.
+First, it provides an exact likelihood over both labeled and unlabeled data, which allows for more accurate modeling of complex probability distributions.
+Second, it is interpretable, meaning that it can provide insights into how the model is making predictions.
+Third, it has broad applicability beyond image data and can be used on tabular or text data as well.

+FlowGMM has been shown to be effective in several applications, including AG-News and Yahoo Answers text data, tabular data, and semi-supervised image classification.
+It has also been shown to discover interpretable structure, provide real-time optimization-free feature visualizations, and specify well-calibrated predictive distributions.

-The autoencoder component is used to encode input images into a latent space representation, which is then transformed by FlowGMM to generate samples from the learned probability distribution.
+We consider to incorporate FlowGMM into AE-FLOW.
+The autoencoder component of AE-FLOW is used to encode input images into a latent space representation, which is then transformed by FlowGMM to generate samples from the learned probability distribution.
 Anomaly detection is performed by comparing input images to these generated samples.

 # 4. Results